mikolaj44/TP-Link-Archer-C6U-Draft-SMS/README.md

+# This fork adds support for saving, getting and deleting draft SMS messages - you can also get all messages, not just from the first page - I added the details in the function tables.
+This functionality was tested on a TL-MR150 v2 with firmare 1.3.0 0.9.1 v0001.0 Build 220315.

 # TP-Link Router API (supports also Mercusys Router)
 Python package for API access and management for TP-Link and Mercusys Routers.
 See [Supported routers](#supports)